Back to Blog

 Frequently Asked Questions

 What's the refund policy?
 Refund policies are typically determined by the ticket vendor.
-In cases of cancellation by the artist or venue, refunds are usually offered or tickets may be valid for rescheduled dates.
-For individual cancellations, refunds are generally not provided unless you have purchased specific ticket insurance.
-It is crucial to review the terms and conditions of your ticket purchase at the time of buying.
+In cases of cancellation by the artist or venue, full refunds are usually issued.
+If a concert is rescheduled, tickets are generally valid for the new date, with options for refunds often available if you cannot attend.

 How early should I arrive?
-For a major concert like Helene Fischer's, arriving at least 1.5 to 2 hours before the scheduled start time is strongly advised.
-This allows ample time for security checks, finding your way to your seat, and potentially grabbing refreshments without missing any of the performance.
-Arriving earlier also helps you soak in the pre-show atmosphere.
+For a concert of this magnitude featuring Helene Fischer, arriving at least 2 to 3 hours before the scheduled start time is highly recommended.
+This allows ample time for travel, navigating security checks, finding your seats, and soaking in the pre-show atmosphere without feeling rushed.

 Top Tips for Helene Fischer at Deutsche Bank Park